 When Minnesota became a state in 1858, Carver was the first state community to have the mandated three-person school board in place, and thus Carver became School District #1 in the State of Minnesota, and would remain so for a century.
 The old claim shanty-Hotel Luksenborg-Carver schoolhouse thus served as the state's first school building under the statehood districting system.
 Early Carver school board members (then called trustees) were John S. Letford, Enoch Holmes, and Joseph A. Sargent, Levi Griffin's brother-in-law.
-On Saturday, July 23, 1859 legal voters of the Carver School District were summoned to the Carver law offices of Frank Warner and L. L. Baxter to consider levving a tax to build a new school house, probably to address a growing Carver and overcrowding at the the old claim shanty-Hotel Lukensenborg-Carver schoolhouse.
+On Saturday, July 23, 1859 legal voters of the Carver School District were summoned to the Carver law offices of Frank Warner and L. L. Baxter to consider levying a tax to build a new school house, probably to address a growing Carver and overcrowding at the the old claim shanty-Hotel Lukensenborg-Carver schoolhouse.
 A new school, however, seems not to have been built until mid-year 1862.
+On Jan.
+21, 1862 an official meeting of Minnesota School District #1 was held in Carver, probably to address the building of a new school.
+In anticipation of a new building, on Apr.
+1, 1862 the Carver village council voted that the next general election would be held in the schoolhouse building.
 The Valley Transcript newspaper of June 4, 1862 wrote that the Carver District School would open in a few days with a school teacher from Excelsior and that the town did not have a good school all winter.
 The item iterated, "We do hope now that we have a good schoolhouse we shall never have another three months without a school of some kind".
 This indicates that the Hotel Luksenborg building probably ceased schoolhouse operation sometime in late 1861 or early 1862.
 The new, larger schoolhouse was built across the street, and one block to the north at what is today 420 Oak Street.
 The Valley Transcript newspaper of July 9, 1862 noted that the new school was "well attended and flourishing".